Sleepy-Tofu/secret-/README.md

    - swing right / twirl foot backward
    - dash 1 / dashing wand blow
    - dash 2 / wind attack on stem
-   - dash 3 / defense method on kormen
+   - dash 3 / defense method on hand

+     These movements and actions will work with the enemy.